Skip to main content

 The MPS is a great tool for planning and preparing early for surges in demand.
 However, there are physical and practical limitations to the quantities you can store in stock.
 Even if you had the production capacity, it may not be possible to utilize it if your stock is full.
 Or beyond a certain inventory level, too much cash may be tied up in inventory.

-The master production schedule is one of the jumping-off points for manufacturing resource planning (MRP II).
-Apart from the MPS, however, MRP II uses additional inputs such as inventory statuses, BOMs, routings, material requirements and costs, financial records, staffing and machine capacity, etc. This allows the MRP II system to create a highly detailed plan for all of the different resources related to production and provide you with a real-time overview of your business.
+The master production schedule is one of the jumping-off points for material requirements planning (MRP I) and manufacturing resource planning (MRP II).
+In addition to the MPS, however, MRP uses inputs such as inventory statuses, BOMs, routings, material requirements and costs, financial records, staffing and machine capacity, etc. to create a highly detailed plan for all of the different resources related to production and provide you with a real-time overview of your business, enhancing overall operations management rather than just production planning.

 Unlike creating a master production schedule, the complexity of manufacturing resource planning makes it impossible to do manually.
 Today, there are many different software providers offering MRP systems, but many of them have grown out of accounting or inventory management software and are limited in their manufacturing resource planning capabilities.
 Using proper MRP software, however, is becoming more and more important when it comes to staying competitive in the manufacturing business.